 9. INTERNATIONAL TRANSFERS OF YOUR INFORMATION

-As a member of U.S. Privacy Shield, Rivel Research Group is subject to the to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+As a member of U.S. Privacy Shield, Rivel is subject to the to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Rivel will apply the Privacy Shield framework described above to UK data subjects if the UK leaves the EU and will cooperate with the UK's Information Commissioner's Office (ICO) for resolving issues with UK data subjects.
+Rivel applies the Privacy Shield framework described above to UK data subjects following the UK's exit from the EU and will cooperate with the UK's Information Commissioner's Office (ICO) for resolving issues with UK data subjects.
 When necessary, Rivel will also execute the standard contractual clauses or other documents necessary to facilitate legal cross-border data transfers into the United States and/or United Kingdom.

 9.2 Some of our external third parties are also based outside the EEA/UK/Switzerland so their processing of your personal data will involve a transfer of data outside those areas.

 9.3 Whenever we transfer your personal data out of the EEA/UK/Switzerland, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following transfer solutions are implemented: